Amir-r-zare/jos_OS/README.md

-This project is the development of the Jas operating system, which is a course project under the supervision of Dr. Javadi (member of the faculty of Tehran Polytechnic University), in which 5 of its laboratories have been completed, and you can see the details of each parts in the link below.
+This project is the development of the Jos operating system, which is a course project under the supervision of Dr. Javadi (member of the faculty of Tehran Polytechnic University), in which 5 of its laboratories have been completed, and you can see the details of each parts in the link below.